swiss-ai-center/a-guide-to-mlops/docs/the-guide/chapter-1-run-a-simple-ml-experiment/index.md

 | `src/evaluate.py`      | Evaluate the ML model using DVC                  | The model to evaluate                 | The results of the model evaluation in `evaluation` directory |
 | `params.yaml`          | The parameters to run the ML experiment          | -                                     | -                                                             |

+!!! info
+    The `params.yaml` is the default file used by DVC.
+You can find the reference here: <https://dvc.org/doc/command-reference/params>.

 ### Download and set up the dataset

 Your colleague provided you the following URL to download an archive containing